arepetti/ingest/docs/architecture/architecture.md

 ## What it is

-Ingest is a small data-ingestion backend for local-council KPI submissions.
-Local-council services authenticate with an API key and POST KPI samples; administrators manage the catalogue of accepted schemas, accounts, and submissions through a React/Fluent UI admin SPA.
+Ingest is a small data-ingestion backend for KPI (or survey) submissions from services, teams, or partners.
+Submitters authenticate with an API key and POST samples; administrators manage the catalogue of accepted schemas, accounts, and submissions through a React/Fluent UI admin SPA.
 The same backend exposes an OData feed so PowerBI (and any other generic OData consumer) can read the data directly.

-Ingest is a single-tenant application with one clear job: collect KPI data from local-council services, validate it, and serve it to reporting tools through a stable read model.
+Ingest is a single-tenant application with one clear job: collect samples from reporting units, validate them against a schema catalogue, and serve them to reporting tools through a stable read model.
 The design favours a small, extensible foundation with a well-defined scope over a multi-tenant SaaS.

 ## Birds-eye view